tari-project/tari/RFC/src/RFC-0201_TariScript.md

 ### Scriptless scripts

 [Scriptless script] is a wonderfully elegant technology and inclusion of Tari script does not preclude the use of Scriptless script in Tari.
-However, scriptless scripts are difficult to reason about and development of them are best left to experts in cryptographic proofs, leaving the development of Mimblewimble smart contracts in the hands of a very select group of people.
+However, scriptless scripts have some disadvantages:

+* They are often difficult to reason about, with the result that the development of features based on scriptless scripts is essentially in the hands of a very select group of cryptographers and developers.
-However, it is the opinion of the author that there is no reason why Mimblewimble cannot be extended to include scripting.
+* The use case set is impressive considering that the "scripts" are essentially signature wrangling, but is still somewhat limited.
+* Every feature must be written and implemented separately using the specific and specialised protocol designed for that feature.
+That is, it cannot be used as a dynamic scripting framework on a running blockchain.

-## Tari script - a basic motivation
+## Tari script - a brief motivation

 The essential idea of Tari script is as follows:

 Given a standard Tari UTXO, we add _additional restrictions_ on whether that UTXO can be included as a valid input in a transaction.

-As long as those conditions are suitably committed to, and are not malleable throughout the existence of the UTXO, then in general, these conditions are no different to the requirement of having range proofs attached to UTXOs, which require that the value of Tari commitments is non-negative.
+As long as those conditions are suitably committed to, are not malleable throughout the existence of the UTXO, and one can prove that the script came from the UTXO owner, then these conditions are not that different to the requirement of having range proofs attached to UTXOs, which require that the value of Tari commitments is non-negative.

-Note that range proofs can be discarded after a UTXO is spent, since the global security guarantees of Mimblewimble are not concerned that every transaction in history was valid from an inflation perspective, but that the net effect of all transactions lead to zero inflation.
-This sounds worse than it is, since locally, every individual transaction is checked for validity at the time of inclusion in the blockchain.

 This argument is independent of the nature of the additional restrictions.
 Specifically, if these restrictions are manifested as a script that provides additional constraints over whether a UTXO may be spent, the same arguments apply.

-This means that from a philosophical viewpoint, there ought to be no reason that Tari Script is not workable, and further, that pruning spent outputs (and possibly the scripts associated with them) is not that different from pruning range proofs.
+This means that in a very hand wavy sort of way, there ought to be no reason that Tari Script is not workable.

-There is one key difference though that we need to address.
+Note that range proofs can be discarded after a UTXO is spent.
+This entails that the global security guarantees of Mimblewimble are not that every transaction in history was valid from an inflation perspective, but that the net effect of all transactions lead to zero spurious inflation.
+This sounds worse than it is, since locally, every individual transaction is checked for validity at the time of inclusion in the blockchain.

-If it somehow happened that two illegal transactions made it into the blockchain (perhaps due to a bug), and the two cancelled each other out, such that the global coin supply was still correct, one would never know this when doing a chain synchronisation in pruned mode.
+If it somehow happened that two illegal transactions made it into the blockchain (perhaps due to a bug), and the two cancelled each other out such that the global coin supply was still correct, one would never know this when doing a chain synchronisation in pruned mode.

 But if there was a steady inflation bug due to invalid range proofs making it into the blockchain, a pruned mode sync would still detect that _something_ was awry, because the global coin supply balance acts as another check.

-With Tari script, once the script has been pruned away, and then there is a re-org to an earlier point on the chain, then there's no way way to ensure that the script was honoured.
+With Tari script, once the script has been pruned away, and then there is a re-org to an earlier point on the chain, then there's no way to ensure that the script was honoured unless you run an archival node.

+This is broadly in keeping with the Mimblewimble security guarantees that, in pruned-mode synchronisation, individual transactions are not necessarily verified during chain synchronisation.

+However, the guarantee that no additional coins are created or destroyed remains intact.

+Put another way, the blockchain relies on the network _at the time_ to enforce the Tari script spending rules.
+This means that the scheme may be susceptible to certain _horizon attacks_.

-However, a single honest archival node would be able to detect any fraud on the same chain and provide a simple proof that a transaction did not honour the redeem script.
+Incidentally, a single honest archival node would be able to detect any fraud on the same chain and provide a simple proof that a transaction did not honour the redeem script.

 ### Additional requirements

 The assumptions that broadly equate scripting with range proofs in the above argument are:

-* The script (hash) must be committed to in the blockchain.
+* The script (hash) must be committed to the blockchain.
 * The script must not be malleable in any way without invalidating the transaction.
+This restriction extends to all participants, including the UTXO owner.
-* The creator of the UTXO must commit to and sign the script (hash).
+* We must be able to prove that the UTXO originator provides the script hash and no-one else.

-The script commitment, which can be adequately represented by the hash of the canonical serialisation of the script in binary format, could be placed in the transaction kernel, or in a dedicated merkle mountain range for scripts.

-Range proofs are not malleable because one must have knowledge of the UTXO blinding factor in order to generate a valid range proof.
-However, it's trivial to replace scripts with other valid scripts, potentially to the point that miners or malicious actors could take the UTXO for themselves.

-Therefore, it's imperative that the UTXO creator sign the script.

-Further, this signature must be present in the _kernel_ in some form, otherwise miners will be able to remove the script via cut-through, whereas kernels are never pruned.

-One approach to commit to the script hashes is to modify the output commitments using the [data commitments] approach suggested by [Phyro](https://github.com/phyro).
-In this approach, when creating a new UTXO, the owner also calculates the hash of the locking script, _s_, such that `s = H(script)`.
-The script hash gets stored in the UTXO itself.
+* The scripts and their redeeming inputs must be stored on the block chain.
+In particular, the input data must not be malleable.

+The next section discusses the specific proposals for achieving these requirements.

 ## Protocol modifications

+At a high level, Tari script works as follows:

+* A commitment to the spending script is recorded in the transaction UTXO.
+* UTXOs also define a new, _offset public key_.
+* After the script is executed, the execution stack must contain exactly one value that will be interpreted as a public key.
+  One can prove ownership of a UTXO by demonstrating knowledge of both the commitment blinding factor, _and_ the script key.
+* The script key signs the script input data.
+* The offset and script keys are used in conjunction to create a _script offset_, which used in the consensus balance to prevent a number of attacks.

+### UTXO data commitments

+The script, as well as other UTXO metadata, such as the output features are committed to in the range proof.
+As we will describe later, the notion of a script offset is introduced to prevent cut-through and forces the preservation of these commitments until they are recorded into the blockchain.

+There are several changes to the protocol data structures that must be made to allow this scheme to work.

+The first is a relatively minor adjustment to the transaction output definition.
+The second is the inclusion of script input data and an additional public key in the transaction input field.
+Third is the way we calculate and validate the range proof.

+### Transaction output changes

 The current definition of a Tari UTXO is: